couchbaselabs/ToDoLite-Android/tutorial.md

 application.
 Next, we'll want to set up the Sync Gatway REST API to listen on all IPs on the host.

-Entering `ctrl-c` will stop the process.
+From within the Terminal, enter `ctrl-c` will stop the Sync Gateway process.

 Then edit the JSON file.
 Add a new value for _interface_ set up to listen on `0.0.0.0`, which indicates all IPs on the system.
 You will